 I don't know what horror is being exploited by the networks this season.
 Is it vampires this year or the undead?
 Or has that reality star, the American President, managed to make real-reality more horrifying than anything a screenwriter can imagine?
 Come to think of it, the Donald and his crew might be trying to arrange for folk like me to be the next horror television theme.

 Don't get me wrong - I have great empathy for people of intelligence who are still hooked by media.
 It might be interesting to know who is leading in the baseball standings ... oh, right ... the playoffs.
 In the end, though, I won't remember who won a month after it is over.
 I used to like watching hockey, but have no idea who played in the Stanley Cup final this year (professional hockey's North American championship), let alone who won.

 If you made it this far, all of the above is just to prepare you for an important revelation about this blog and its blog-mistress.
 I have come to question its and my relevance.
 Sad, but true; my life is about a lot of other things that have nothing to do with my history.
 And yes, that is as it should be.

 A good friend is working in the current election for the Green Party.
 No, we don't expect Elizabeth May to be the next Prime Minister of Canada, but someday the young people will vote and who seems to care about their future?
-There are important things to be done for people like me who don't get it.
+There are important things to be done for, and by people like me who don't get it.

 When it comes to our television situation, fear not, our vast DVD collection is getting some use.
 And on the topic of this old blog, I'm still here, ready and willing to answer any questions you might have about what it was like back in the old days.